AIRE Pilot Programs: Innovative Sleep Medicine Training

 - Support letter from sleep medicine Program Director and Division/Department Chief

-- For programs applying for the Blended Model, a support letter from the Program Director and Division/Department Chief of the related fellowship program (pulmonary diseases, pulmonary critical care medicine, pediatric pulmonology) will be required before completion of the selection process.
+- For programs applying for the Blended Model, a support letter from the Program Director and Division/Department Chief of the related fellowship program (adult pulmonary medicine, adult critical care medicine, pediatric pulmonology) will be required before completion of the selection process.

 - Support letter from Institution’s Graduate Medical Education leadership/Designated Institutional Officer (DIO)

-- For programs applying for the Blended Model, CV of the Program Director of the related fellowship program (pulmonary diseases, pulmonary critical care medicine, pediatric pulmonology)
+- For programs applying for the Blended Model, CV of the Program Director of the related fellowship program (adult pulmonary medicine, adult critical care medicine, pediatric pulmonology)

 Applications will be submitted to the AASM’s Innovative Fellowship Model Advisory Panel, which will oversee this program.
 This group is composed of program directors, former program directors or persons with needed educational leadership experience from nonparticipating sleep medicine fellowship programs.
 The AASM’s Board of Directors will give final approval to the Committee’s recommended selections.

-The AASM will provide up to a total of $4 million dollars for 5 years to cover fellow salary and benefits, and the costs of development and implementation of the competency-based assessment tools.
+The AASM will provide up to a total of $4 million dollars over 5 years to cover fellow salary and benefits, and the costs of development and implementation of the competency-based assessment tools.
+Institutional indirect costs are not allowed under this award.